-Please contact us to arrange a meeting with Jon or Laurence, our IFA pensions experts from Sterling and Law to review your own pension arrangements and to advise you further about how you can make use of the new “Nominee Drawdown facility”.
+Please contact us to arrange a meeting with Jon or Laurence, our IFA pensions experts from Sterling and Law to review your own pension arrangements and to advise you further about how you can make use of the “Nominee Drawdown facility”.

 About Kevin Wheeler